 Vatican Food Tour

 If you are spending a couple of days in Rome, chances are you will make at least one visit to the Vatican.
 Being a very touristy area, around Vatican City is easy to end up in “tourist restaurants” that don’t really serve high-quality food.
-On your Vatican Food Tour with Eating Italy, you will sample proper Roman food and street food in the Prati neighbourhood, one of my favourite areas in Rome.
+On your Vatican Food Tour with Eating Italy, you will sample proper Roman food and street food in the Prati neighborhood, one of my favorite areas in Rome.

 Day tours from Rome

 Boarding on a high-speed train in Rome, you get to the Cinque Terre pretty easily so you can spend the whole day hiking along their rugged coastline, enjoying quaint small villages, sampling the delicate flavors of Liguria’s traditional cuisine.

 In some 14 hours, you will explore three out of five towns of the Cinque Terre on the road (Manarola, Vernazza, and Monterosso) and one from the water (Corniglia).

 Famous all over the world and one of the most photographed coastline in Italy, in this Cinque Terre tour from Rome you will enjoy stunning views, a fragile and fascinating natural landscape, some pretty delicious food experience sampling the local wine and pesto.

 A fantastic day trip from Rome is to explore the Amalfi Coast.
 The tour starts early morning and lasts some 14 hours, so brace yourself, you are in for a full treat.
 From 7 am to almost 9 pm, you will visit glamorous places like Positano, the Amalfi coast and town, a lemon farm where they produce the famous Limoncello liqueur, and briefly stopping in Salerno.